A Travel Agent Guide to Researching & Qualifying Suppliers

 Commission alone shouldn’t dictate what suppliers you work with, but let’s face it—it’s a huge determining factor.
 At the very least, you can start researching from the top down, beginning with suppliers that offer a great commission for you and a fantastic value to your client.

-Lauren Liebert on our Think Tank Group also mentioned that suppliers should be clear about when/how they pay commissions.
+Lauren Liebert in HAR's Think Tank Group also mentioned that suppliers should be clear about when/how they pay commissions.
 Sheesh!
 Why didn't I think of that?!
 Thanks, Lauren!

 6. They have a good relationship with your consortium:

 Starting with your consortium’s preferred supplier list is a great way to go if you’re worried about being overwhelmed by choices.